whaakman/azure-docs.nl-nl/articles/virtual-machines/windows/extensions-dsc-template.md

 ### <a name="invalid-url"></a>De URL is ongeldig

-'ConfigurationData.url is {0}.
-Dit is geen geldige URL' 'DataBlobUri is {0}.
-Dit is geen geldige URL' 'Configuration.url is {0}.
+' ConfigurationData.url is '{0}'.
+Dit is geen geldige URL' ' DataBlobUri is '{0}'.
+Dit is geen geldige URL' ' Configuration.url is '{0}'.
 Dit is geen geldige URL'

 **Probleem**: een opgegeven URL is niet geldig.